LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="ForgotPasswordByPhoneOTP-post-">Phone Forgot Password by OTP (POST)</h4>
  This API is used to send the OTP to reset the account password.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/phone-authentication/phone-forgot-password-by-otp)

 ```java